HeDan-11/LTOFusion/README.md

 # LTOFusion
 LTOFusion: A Learning-to-Optimize Framework With Flow Matching for Unsupervised Image Fusion.
 This paper has been accepted by IEEE Transactions on Image Processing (TIP) in February 2026.

-Research Focus: Infrared-visible light image fusion and medical image fusion.
+**Research Focus: Infrared-visible image fusion and medical image fusion.**

 ## Dataset Layout